The flu vaccine during pregnancy, yay or nay?

 Does the flu vaccine during pregnancy cause inflammation?

 There has been surprisingly little research in this area, but a peer-reviewed study by Lisa M. Christian, Ph.D. and a team of researchers at Ohio State University following pregnant women given a seasonal flu vaccine found an increase in two inflammatory markers:

 - tumor necrosis factor-alpha (TNF-a)

-Increases in these inflammatory compounds indicate a significant level of inflammation, which was identified during the first two days following vaccination.
+Increases in these inflammatory compounds indicate a significant level of inflammation.
+Scientists identified this inflammation during the first two days following vaccination.

 This increase of inflammation was confirmed in another study published in May 2014 that documented a higher level of post-vaccine immune activation in pregnant women than in non-pregnant controls receiving flu vaccines.